Help

 • Maureen Hannah on the mistakes chronically made by custody evaluators with no training or expertise in domestic violence.

-• Jessica Klein on how media typically contributes to society's generally poor understanding of abuse, and how to reorient journalistic coverage to more accurately report the reality of DV.
+• Jessica Klein on how media coverage contribute's to society's general poor understanding of abuse, and how to reorient journalistic coverage to more accurately report the reality of DV.

-• Plus specialized chapters on the role of lawyers (Elizabeth Liu, JD), front line clinicians (Karli Okeson, MD), and religious communities (Debra Wingfield, Ed.D. and Dan Boeck, B.A.) in supporting survivors.
+• Plus specialized chapters on the role of lawyers (Elizabeth Liu, JD), front line clinicians (Karli Okeson, MD), and religious communities (Debra Wingfield, Ed.D. and Dan Boeck, B.A.).

 The fundamental premise of this book is that we can create a coordinated community response to prevent DV as we did to prevent smoking.
 It is time, indeed well past time, to wage the same health-enriching, life-saving effort against DV and child abuse.